AndyMc3000/ci-ms2-party-chef/README.md

 1. Javascript Shoping Cart Plugin -  I used a Javascript plugin for the MyMenu feature on Party Chef.
 This was copied from code supplied by a GitHub user called WebDevSimplified who offers online coding course on YouTube.
 See that users profile here: [WebDevSimplified](https://github.com/WebDevSimplified).
 See the code repository for this plugin here: [Introduction to JavaScript Lesson 1](https://github.com/WebDevSimplified/Introduction-to-Web-Development/tree/master/Introduction%20to%20JavaScript/Lesson%201).

+1. jQuery code used to stop Bootstrap form validation after a form was submitted in emailjs-contact-page-contact-form.js - I had a bug with form submission where Bootstrap validated the form again after 'submit' and 'reset'.
+As the form had been reset, this resulted in validation errors appearing on the blank form.
+I found some jQuery code on a GitHub issues thread which fixed the problem when I applied the code to my EmailJS JavaScript file.
+This thread was owned by a GitHub user called Cina Saffary.
+See the GitHub thread here - ['Resetting form doesn't clear validation errors'](https://github.com/1000hz/bootstrap-validator/issues/68).

+1. EmailJS code - I copied relevant JavaScript code from the EmailJS website in order to create my 2 JavaScript files which send the emails from the forms on inde.html and contact.html.

 1. Google Map with custom markers and InfoWindows - I used a YouTube video to help with implementing the Google Map API and adding custom markers and InfoWindows.
 That video was created by Pradip Debnath.
 See Pradips GitHub profile here: [Pradip Debnath](https://github.com/itzpradip).
 See the YouTube video here: [Google Maps API Tutorial | Custom Marker Icon | Multiple Info Window](https://www.youtube.com/watch?v=Xptz0GQ2DO4)

 1. Colours - I used the Coolors.co website to help me decide on a colour scheme for the webite.
 This website allows you to create your own colour palettes or to use one of thiers.
 See more about the Coolors.co palette catalogue and tools here: [Coolors.co](https://coolors.co/).